LorenaMueller/refine_DCG_outlines/README.md

 ## 3. Informations on the method and workflow recommendations

-## Informations on the method
+### Method Overview

+**Study Glaciers**
+The method was developed using seven debris-covered glaciers (DCGs):
+- **Swiss DCGs (used for training and evaluation against SGI2016):**
-Study glaciers: Zmutt, Unteraar, Oberaletsch, Zinal, Mauvoisin (Swiss DCGs), used for training and evaluation against the SGI2016 (Swiss Glacier Inventory 2016).
-Belvedere and Satopanth glaciers for additional evaluation.
+  Zmutt, Unteraar, Oberaletsch, Zinal, Mauvoisin
+- **Additional evaluation glaciers:**
+  Belvedere and Satopanth

+**Years Analyzed**
-Years: 2016, 2018, 2020, 2022 and 2024.
-For statistical evaluation against the SGI2016: 2016.
-Other years to see potential retreat in glacier extent.
+- **2016:** Used for statistical evaluation against the SGI2016
+- **2018, 2020, 2022, 2024:** Used to assess potential retreat in glacier extent

-full workflow: preprocessed coherence (12 day interval, Sentinel-1, descending, SLC) using ESA SNAP. then in GEE script, create input layers for all glaciers and years;
+### Workflow

+1. Preprocessing (Coherence)
+    * Sentinel-1 SLC (descending orbit, 12-day interval) coherence was computed using ESA SNAP.

+3. Input Layer Generation (Google Earth Engine)
+For each glacier and year, the following layers were created:
-* LST NIR Index (lst normalized for elevation by regression, then normalized difference index with NIR),
+    * `LST NIR Index`: LST normalized for elevation via regression, then combined with NIR as a normalized difference index
-* NDVI (normalized difference vegetation index),
-* NDSI (normalised difference snow index),
-* slope (from copernicus DEM)
+    * `NDVI`: Normalized Difference Vegetation Index
+    * `NDSI`: Normalized Difference Snow Index
+    * `Slope`: From Copernicus DEM
-* VH radar backscatter, averaged over one summer
+    * `VH`: VH-band radar backscatter, averaged over one summer
-* coherence
+    * `Coherence`: From Sentinel-1 SNAP preprocessing
--> all normalized to [0, 1] and exported to google drive.
+→ All layers were normalized to a \[0, 1\] range and exported to Google Drive.

-Then in Google colab: classification using XGBoost.
-The classifier is applied to 20 different band combinations of the input layers, to increase robustness.
-The results of these model runs are combined into an ensemble result.
+3. Classification (Google Colab)
+    * Performed using **XGBoost**
+    * Included neighboring pixels to add spatial context
+    * Each dataset was classified using **20 different band combinations** for robustness
+    * Results were combined into an **ensemble prediction**

+4. Post-processing
+- **Otsu’s method** applied to ensemble output for automatic thresholding
+- Binary masks from different years can be merged into a **composite outline**, including only areas classified as glacier in ≥ *n* years (e.g., 3+)
+- This results in an **averaged glacier outline for 2016–2024**, offering a more robust basis for modeling and analysis

-## Workflow recommendations
+### Workflow recommendations
 For the complete process:
 1. Run GEE script `1_create_input_layers` to create the relevant input layers.
 2. Run google colab script 'complete_RF_all_glaciers.ipynb' to run the classification.